bascurtiz/orpheusdl-spotify/README.md

 *   **Purpose:** Used for accessing the actual audio streams for downloading tracks.

-Clearing the cache files (both `/config/.spotify_cache/spotipy_token_cache.json` and the contents of `/config/.spotify_cache/librespot_cache/`) will trigger a full re-authentication process for both Web and Stream APIs.
+Clearing the cache folder (`/config/.spotify_cache/`) will trigger a full re-authentication process for both Web and Stream APIs.

 ## Usage